phoenixlabsresearch/spark-docs/whats-new/supply-borrow-caps.md

 ## **Supply Caps**

-Allow limiting how much of a certain asset is supplied to the Aave protocol.
+Allow limiting how much of a certain asset is supplied to the Spark protocol.
 This helps reducing exposure to a certain asset and mitigate attacks like infinite minting or price oracle manipulation.

 By default supply cap of an asset is 0, which signifies no cap.
 Anyone who has been granted `RISK_ADMIN` or `POOL_ADMIN` role via the ACLManager can call [`setSupplyCap` method in PoolConfigurator](../core-contracts/poolconfigurator.md#write-methods) to update the liquidity supply for the given reserve.